Call us +1 415 966 2533

-Machine learning is one of the hottest new technologies to emerge into popular consciousness in the last decade, transforming fields from consumer electronics and healthcare to retail.
-This has led to intense curiosity about this field among many students and working professionals about the field.
+Machine learning is one of the hottest new technologies to emerge in the last decade, transforming fields from consumer electronics and healthcare to retail.
+This has led to intense curiosity about the industry among many students and working professionals.

-If you’re a tech professional such as a software developer, business analyst or even a product manager, you might be curious about how machine learning can change they way you work and take your career to the next level.
-However, as a busy professional, you’re also looking for a way to get a solid understanding of machine learning that’s not only rigorous and practical, but also concise and fast.
+If you’re a tech professional—such as a software developer, business analyst, or even a product manager—you might be curious about how machine learning can change the way you work and take your career to the next level.
+However, as a busy professional, you’re probably also looking for a way to get a solid understanding of machine learning that’s not only rigorous and practical, but also concise and fast.
 This machine learning tutorial will help you achieve your goals.

-There are many wonderful free online resources to get started on machine learning.
-However, we’ve curated this learning path with the following aims in mind:
+There are many wonderful online resources to get you started on machine learning.
+However, we’ve curated this free machine learning course with the following aims in mind:

 You’re comfortable programming in at least one language and curious about transitioning to data science.
-In particular, you want to have a strong understanding of what machine learning is, what are the different techniques in machine learning and what it can actually do.
-You want to understand how to work with this new technology with a free machine learning tutorial.
+In particular, you want to have a strong understanding of what machine learning is, what the different techniques are, and what machine learning can actually do.
+You want to understand how to work with this new technology with a free machine learning python tutorial.

 None!
 Anyone with an interest in machine learning is welcome to enroll and enjoy this course!